afeather20/BigMacProblem/README.md

 Actually, there are two separated apps.
 The Client which serves the FrontEnd (using React), and the API (in Node/Express).

 ## Start Application
-- Run npm i inside of your root folder to download the
+- Run npm i inside of client and api to get the packages for each of these folders
 - Run npm start to start the application it should open a react application on port 3000 on your local computer